UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 | Administrative IT & Larger Loads | P91 Lead-Acid Series, M90S Series | Cost-optimized, scalable, longer runtimes |

-In addition to UPS systems, many districts deploy Smart PDUs in IDF and MDF closets to enable:
+Many districts add Smart PDUs in IDF and MDF closets to enable:

-- Improved uptime for switches and PoE equipment
+Keeps switches and PoE equipment online and recoverable.

 - IP cameras and NVR/DVR recording systems